 Verizon Wireless has worked with ELI® on a number of initiatives and training implementations since 1997.
 Initially the Civil Treatment for Employees program was delivered in only one region, which then became a champion for the program, fueling positive word-of-mouth testimony to the program’s effectiveness.
 As a result, the program was ultimately rolled out to all regions, and the company has been able to deliver a consistent message about expectations and training objectives rather than have multiple, potentially disjointed interpretations and perspectives at the regional level.
-Because Civil Treatment for Employees has been so successful, Verizon Wireless partnered with ELI to create a customized refresher course to reinforce key concepts and learning points.
+Because Civil Treatment for Employees has been so successful, Verizon Wireless partnered with ELI to create a customized refresher course to reinforce key concepts and learning points about appropriate workplace behavior standards.

 How the Learning Has Made a Difference in Appropriate Workplace Behavior Training & Standards